-Phase one of Expanding Access to American Jewish Archival Collections entailed completing a series of repository site visits and focused on relationship building, information gathering, and the migration of a test batch of collection-level records into AJHS's Portal to American Jewish History.
-The Center for Jewish History and the American Jewish Historical Society are grateful for the generous support of the Council on Library and Information Resources (CLIR) for the project's first phase.
-The first step was to complete a preliminary survey of local Jewish historical societies and a geographic layout of local regional Northeast and Mid-Atlantic historical societies as a sampling of small, "hidden" repositories of archival material relevant to the American Jewish experience.
-AJHS provided a previously compiled list of Jewish historical societies in America (http://ajhs.org/historical-societies).
-The team worked from this list to select 12 institutions as potential project participants: Jewish Historical Society of Greater Bridgeport (CT); Jewish Historical Society of Greater Hartford (CT); Jewish Historical Society of Fairfield County (CT); Jewish Historical Society of Greater New Haven (CT); Jewish Historical Society of Delaware (DE); Jewish Heritage Center of the North Shore (MA); Jewish Historical Society of Western Massachusetts (MA); Jewish Historical Society of North Jersey (NJ); Jewish Historical Society of MetroWest New Jersey (NJ); Jewish Historical Society of Central Jersey (NJ); Trenton Jewish Historical Society (NJ); and Rhode Island Jewish Historical Association (RI).
+The first step was to complete a preliminary survey of local Jewish historical societies and a geographic layout of Northeast and Mid-Atlantic historical societies as a sampling of small, "hidden" repositories of archival material relevant to the American Jewish experience.
+AJHS provided a previously compiled list of Jewish historical societies in America.
+The team worked from this list to select 12 institutions as potential project participants: Jewish Historical Society of Greater Bridgeport (CT), Jewish Historical Society of Greater Hartford (CT), Jewish Historical Society of Fairfield County (CT), Jewish Historical Society of Greater New Haven (CT), Jewish Historical Society of Delaware (DE), Jewish Heritage Center of the North Shore (MA), Jewish Historical Society of Western Massachusetts (MA), Jewish Historical Society of North Jersey (NJ), Jewish Historical Society of MetroWest New Jersey (NJ), Jewish Historical Society of Central Jersey (NJ), Trenton Jewish Historical Society (NJ), and Rhode Island Jewish Historical Association (RI).

-The Project Directors and Manager then made "cold calls" to each of the institutions on the list and explained the proposed project.
-The call included basic introductions, information about CLIR support, an outline of the project's goals and the particular objectives of phase one, and a description of the role of a project participant.
-After the call, a project summary and a Memo of Understanding were emailed to the prospective participant.
-In some cases, communication was immediately handed off to the institution's archivist or librarian-in one case, all roles were fulfilled by the same person-and more particular discussions were arranged with the proposed visiting archivists.
-Some institutions agreed to participate immediately while others requested more information or time to discuss the project with stakeholders at their institutions.
+The project directors and manager then made cold calls to each of the institutions on the list and explained the proposed project.
+The calls included basic introductions, information about CLIR support, an outline of the project's goals and the objectives of phase one, and a description of the role of a project participant.
+After the call, the project team e-mailed a project summary and memo of understanding to the prospective participant.
+In some cases, institutions immediately handed off communication to their archivist or librarian.
+In one case, the same person fulfilled all roles-and more particular discussions were arranged with the proposed visiting archivists.
+Some institutions agreed to participate immediately.
+Others requested more information or time to discuss the project with stakeholders at their institutions.

-As the project team continued to communicate with prospective participants, they learned the value of refining the project pitch.
-Though prospective participants were receptive and willing to learn more, conveying a considerable amount of information about the project up front could be overwhelming and in some cases, off-putting.
-It was important to put forth the project team's goals and then listen to the prospective participants' responses, needs, envisioned roles and other concerns.
+As the project team continued to communicate with prospective participants, team members learned the value of refining the project pitch.
+Although prospective participants were receptive and willing to learn more, the team found that conveying too much information about the project up front could be overwhelming and, in some cases, off-putting.
+It was important to state the project team's goals, then listen to the prospective participants' responses, needs, envisioned roles, and other concerns.
 Subsequent communication played a crucial role in cementing the relationships and developing concrete plans, such as site visit dates and data transfer procedures.
-In addition, a clearer understanding of the AJHS portal's function as a data aggregator was a vital element.
-It was important to the project team that participants understood that their metadata would be searchable via the portal, but would remain identified with their institution.
-Preservation of identity proved to be a salient issue among a few participants, and sensitively addressing this concern provided a valuable lesson for the project team.
+In addition, conveying a clear understanding of the AJHS portal's function as a data aggregator was vital.
+It was important that participants understood their metadata would be searchable via the portal, but would remain identified with their institution.
+Preserving identity proved to be a salient issue for a few participants.
+The need to sensitively address this concern was a valuable lesson for the project team.

-Several factors impacted prospective participants' decisions about whether to participate, including staff changes, prior commitments to conflicting projects, and internal limitations on resources.
-In two cases, institutions either did not have 501c3 status, a requisite for participation, or had recently transferred their collections to other repositories.
-For two institutions, the prospect of contributing data to AJHS's Portal to American Jewish History presented problems of identity, control and ownership.
-In one of those cases, leadership did not understand that an aggregated portal would drive more traffic back to the institution's own site, and in another of those cases, the society did not interpret the project as a collaborative venture and believed their role in the project would be problematically construed as that of a follower rather than a leader.
-The leadership at these two institutions felt that they had no need of the services the project team could offer through the project.
+Several factors affected prospective participants' decisions about whether to participate: staff changes, prior commitments to conflicting projects, and internal resource limitations.
+In two cases, institutions either did not have 501(c)3 status, a requisite for participation, or had recently transferred their collections to other repositories.
+For two institutions, the prospect of contributing data to AJHS's Portal to American Jewish History presented problems of identity, control, and ownership.
+In one of those cases, leadership did not understand that an aggregated portal would drive more traffic back to the institution's own site.
+In another, the society did not interpret the project as a collaborative venture, and believed its role in the project would be construed as that of a follower rather than a leader.
+The leadership at these two institutions decided that they had no need of the services the project could offer.